 The UUCC accepts contributions of appreciated stock.
 The Church has recently opened a trading account for the purpose of converting your appreciated stock into cash.
 We try to do this as quickly as possible to limit the impact of market fluctuations.
-If you are not aware of the tax implications of such a donation, please contact Jeter Walker to learn about the benefits.
+If you are not aware of the tax implications of such a donation, please contact Doug Swaim to learn about the benefits.

 For a gift through your Last Will and Testament: